JoaKing08/Town-Of-Us-Mira-JK/README.md

 # Other changes
 - Imitator's Wiki entry now automatically detects all roles with Crew Variants and updates them.
 - Prosecutor gains a setting that makes them reveal their role to everyone after Prosecuting.
+- Three new dynamic colors: Grayscale, Fire and Galaxy.

 -----------------------
 # Apocalypse